 On Arduino Uno, Mini, and Nano, pin 11 is also used for the MOSI function of SPI communication.
 Therefore, we cannot use both functions simultaneously on this pin.
 Arduino Mega does not have this problem, as they are on different pins.

-The Tone function uses Timer 2, so we will not be able to use pins 3 and 11, and on Arduino Mega, pins 9 and 10.
+The Tone function uses Timer 2, so we cannot use pins 3 and 11, and on Arduino Mega pins 9 and 10.

-The code needed to turn on a PWM output is very simple thanks to the Arduino libraries, which configure the PWM outputs by default in the Setup function, hiding the difficulty of manipulating the timers.
+The code needed to turn on a PWM output is very simple thanks to Arduino’s libraries, which configure the PWM outputs by default in the Setup function, hiding the difficulty of manipulating the Timers.

 The following code progressively increases the value of an analog signal from 0 to 255.
-Upon reaching the maximum value, the counter will reset to 0, so the cycle will start again.
+When it reaches the maximum value, the counter will go to 0, so the cycle will start again.

 const int analogOutPin = 5; // Analog output pin